membraneframework/beamchmark/README.md

 Tool for measuring EVM performance.

-At the moment, the main interest of Beamchmark is scheduler utilization, reductions and context switches number.
+At the moment, the main interest of Beamchmark is scheduler utilization, reductions and the number of context switches.
 For more information please refer to API docs.

 ## Beamchmark and Benchee
-Beamchmark should be used when you want to measure BEAM performance while it is runing your application.
+Beamchmark should be used when you want to measure BEAM performance while it is running your application.
 Benchee should be used when you want to benchmark specific function from your code base.
-In particular, Benchee will inform you how long your function is executing while Beamchmark will inform you how busy BEAM is.
+In particular, Benchee will inform you how long your function is executing, while Beamchmark will inform you how busy BEAM is.

 ## Installation
 The package can be installed by adding `beamchmark` to your list of dependencies in `mix.exs`:

 ```elixir